CodeYourFuture/curriculum/common-content/en/module/piscine/demo/index.md

 The timekeeper will keep the groups on track.

-Split randomly into groups of no more than 5 people.
+Split randomly into groups of no more than 4 people.
+Mix up your teams.
 Each person will have 2 minutes to demo their work to the group.
-After the demo, the group will give feedback for 10 minutes.
+After the demo, the group will give feedback for 5 minutes.
 Then the next person will demo their work.

 ## 🧑🏼‍🎓 Trainees